DataMa-Solutions/docs/general/menu/definitions.md

 **Start & End definition:** This includes both definition of the dimension you want to compare on and the segments within that dimension that defines your starting point and end point

-* **Start End Dimension**: This can be whatever dimension is in your source, depending on your use case.
-Typically Period or Date, but also business unit, AB test variant, country…
+* **Dimension**: This can be whatever dimension is in your source, depending on your use case.
+Typically Period or Date, but also business unit, AB test variant, country… (in the picture below the dimension is *Product*)
 * **Start definition**: This is really you’re starting point for the KPI you want to understand, i.e. what you want to compare to.
-It can be one or multiple possible values of the selected dimension.
+It can be one or multiple possible values of the selected dimension. (here *Product A*)
-* **End definition**: This is the end point of your waterfall, i.e. the observation of your KPI that you want to explain.
+* **End definition**: This is the end point of your waterfall, i.e. the observation of your KPI that you want to explain. (here *Product B*)
 * The Start and End points represent the blue bar on the left and the right of the waterfall in COMPARE.